edouardfouche/edouardfouche.github.io/_posts/2017-05-09-Digital-Art-&-the-Knight's-Tour-Problem.markdown

 By looking around for resources about the Knight's Tour on the Internet, I found out that many have disappeared, because the pages were not maintained anymore.
 That's a pity.
 I would instead encourage you to read the historical literature.

 By the way, I'm not sure, is it *Warnsdorf* or *Warnsdorff* ?
 I found both writing in the literature and Internet.
-This is confusing.

 Sources
 -------